U.S. auto suppliers seek government aid to cope with coronavirus hit

 On Thursday, Volkswagen AG (VOWG_p.DE) said it would halt production at its assembly plant in Chattanooga, Tennessee, until March 29, following similar moves by the Detroit Three automakers, Honda Motor Co (7267.T) and other manufacturers.

+Toyota Motor Corp (7203.T) also announced Thursday would extend a planned two-day shutdown next week through April 3.

+Automakers are not currently seeking any immediate assistance as part of a $1 trillion government stimulus and rescue package expected to soon move through Congress but instead calling for “broad economic measures to keep the economy on track.”

-Reporting By Joe White; Editing by Tom Brown
+Reporting by Joe White and David Shepardson; Editing by Tom Brown